Archbishop Prendergast High School

 Archbishop Prendergast High School was an all-girl Catholic high school in the Roman Catholic Archdiocese of Philadelphia.
 It has been merged with Monsignor Bonner High School and renamed.

-It is located in Drexel Hill, Pennsylvania.
+It is located in Upper Darby Township, Pennsylvania.
 The school is often referred to by its nickname, "Prendie".
-The school operates in a landmark building that formerly served as St. Vincent Orphanage.
-The school mascot is a panda bear.
+The school operated in a landmark building that formerly served as St. Vincent Orphanage.
+The school mascot was a panda bear.

 In September 2005, Bugh the Office of Catholic Education of the Archdiocese of Philadelphia announced that Archbishop Prendergast High School and the neighboring school for boys, Monsignor Bonner, would begin operating under one administration beginning in July 2006.
 Bonner's president, Rev. Augustine M. Esposito, O.S.A., Ph.D., was appointed President of the new co-institutional Monsignor Bonner-Archbishop Prendergast.
 The Principal of Archbishop Prendergast High School, Mary Haley Berner, herself an alumna of Prendergast, was named the first principal of the co-institutional school in January 2006.

-Campus History
+History

 The tract of land upon which Monsignor Bonner and Archbishop Prendergast Catholic High Schools were built was originally owned by Christopher Fallon, who constructed an impressive octagonal mansion on the site in 1850.
 The house was named "Runnymede" after the Fallon family seat in Roscommon County in Ireland.
 In 1882, the unusual building was purchased by Colonel Anthony J. Drexel.
 The mansion stood on what was at that time called the hill of Drexel, and consequently the surrounding area became known as Drexel Hill.
 In 1908, the mansion burned to the ground with only the gatehouse, which had served as servants' quarters, remaining.

 In 1917, the Archdiocese of Philadelphia purchased the 33 acre for $57,000 and the Ordinary, Archbishop Edmond Francis Prendergast, announced the construction of an orphanage for five hundred orphans to be operated by the Sisters of Charity of the Blessed Virgin Mary.
 The orphanage replaced one demolished to allow the construction of the Benjamin Franklin Parkway.
 It was named St. Vincent's Orphanage.
 Paul Monaghan was employed as architect and commissioned to build "one of the finest buildings in the diocese."
 Work on the project was slowed by the war, and Archbishop Prendergast died before the work was completed.

 On May 9, 1920, the dedication took place.
 40,000 people, accompanied by bands and musicians, walked from 69th Street to the dedication.
 Another 20,000 walked from the Pennsylvania Railroad Station in Lansdowne, and 65,000 more arrived by motorcar or by trolley from 69th Street.
 Archbishop Dennis Dougherty and Governor Sproul spoke to the 125,000 well-wishers gathered on the front lawn and along Garrett Road.